Beans69584/rpg/CONTRIBUTING.md

 ## Testing

 - Add tests for new features
-- Ensure exisitng tests pass
+- Ensure existing tests pass
 - Test on different platforms if possible
-- Verify localisation works
+- Verify localization works

 ## Questions?